frezamajithia/taskleaf-app-gabe-freza/README.md

 - **Settings Tab:** The current Settings tab is interactive and allows theme switching.
 A more comprehensive settings panel with user preferences could be implemented.
 - **Analytics Enhancement:** The current Analytics dashboard provides demonstration data.
 Real-time data aggregation as users interact with the application would be beneficial.
 - **Additional Themes:** The UI could be extended to support additional color themes beyond light and dark mode.
-- **Email Notifications:** Backend integration for email-based notifications and reminders.
+- **Email Service Integration:** Backend integration for email delivery (password reset emails, notifications, and reminders).
+Currently, password reset works but displays the reset link on screen instead of sending an email, which is suitable for demonstration purposes.

 ## Technology Stack